All Trends

 But an important contributor to the price difference is marketing.
 It’s hard to imagine a more competitive industry than bottled water.
 Companies in this space are not only competing against brands owned by the behemoths Coca Cola (Dasani, Smartwater, etc.) and Pepsi (Aquafina) - but they also compete against essentially free tap water.

 Liquid Death, a growing brand of canned water was founded by a former Netflix advertising executive.
 Liquid Death’s aesthetic is heavily influenced by punk rock—they've produced two albums of death metal songs based on negative reviews of their product (the album, "Greatest Hates," includes tracks like "I Thought This Was Alcohol" and "Definitely Not Buying", all available on Spotify).
 The fact that it comes in a can means it's especially popular as a non-alcoholic drink that can be consumed in an alcohol-dominant setting.
-Non-alcoholic drinks are rising in popularity, but there’s still often a social stigma to not drinking alcohol in social situations, and Liquid Death sells a way around this.
+Non-alcoholic drinks are one of the top health & wellness trends, but there’s still often a social stigma to not drinking alcohol in social situations, and Liquid Death sells a way around this.
 In fact, the company sells through beer distributors to cover this exact use case.

 The brand also leans into the environmental issues surrounding the water bottle industry.
 Aluminum is a heavily recycled material.
 In fact, nearly 75% of all aluminum ever made is still in use, having been continuously recycled, sometimes thousands of times.
 Plastic bottles, on the other hand, are typically not worth the cost to recycle so they often get dumped in landfills even if they're marked as recyclable.
 And as the plastic industry has grown, plastic has gotten more efficient and lower priced, making it even harder for recycled plastic to compete with fresh plastic.